OCBier/tutorial-system-with-eml-parser/README.md

 A small-scale learning management system which will present different components of courses to students/learners.

-Course content is formatted in an educational markup language (EML) which can be parsed and output as the corresponding HTML.
+Course content is formatted in an educational markup language (EML) which can be parsed and output as HTML.